deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 > </details>

-> Table 1 presents the zero-shot accuracy scores of student language models of varying sizes (200M, 500M, and 1.2B parameters) pre-trained using different methods (Pre-Train w/o KD, Vanilla KD, MiniLLM, SeqKD, and MINIPLM) across nine downstream NLP tasks.
+> The table presents the zero-shot accuracy scores achieved by different language models (with varying sizes) on nine downstream tasks, comparing models pre-trained with and without knowledge distillation, using different methods.

 {{< table-caption >}}